carpentries-incubator/high-dimensional-analysis-in-python/_episodes/04-Relevant-predictors-and-coef-bias.md

 {:.challenge}

+### Summary
+In summary, leaving out relevant predictors can lead to biased coefficient estimates and model misspecification.
+Without including the most essential predictors, the model will place too much focus on the predictors included and over/underestimate their contributions to the target variable.

+In addition, while researchers should strive to include as many relevant predictors in their models as possible, this must be balanced with overfitting concerns.
+Obtaining good coefficient estimates can become difficult as the number of predictors increases.
+As a general rule of thumb, obtaining reliable estimates from linear regression models requires that you have at least 10X as many observations than model coefficients/predictors.
+The exact ratio may change depending on the variability of your data and whether or not each observation is truly independent (time-series models, for instance, often require much more data since observations are rarely independent).

-### Other considerations
+#### Other considerations
 So far, we've explored the importance of including relevant predictors in a model before we attempt to read too far into the model's estimates.
 However, recall that there are three critical questions we must ask before we can read too far into our model's estimations
 1. **Accounting for relevant predictors**: Have we included all relevant predictors in the model?
 2. **Regression assumptions**: Does the fitted model follow the 5 assumptions of linear regression?
 3. **Bias/variance or under/overfitting**: Does the model capture the variability of the target variable well?
 Does the model generalize well?

-In the next episode, we'll review a handful of assumptions that must be met prior to running any hypothesis tests on a regression model.
+In the next episode, we'll review a handful of assumptions that must be evaluated prior to running any hypothesis tests on a regression model.